bitwarden/help/_articles/account/managing-items.md

 ### Protect Individual Items

-For any given Vault item, you can activate the **Master password re-prompt** option from the Add/Edit screen to require verification of your Master Password to access the Hidden fields of that item (e.g. Password, Credit Card Number):
+For any given Vault item, you can activate the **Master password re-prompt** option from the Add/Edit screen to require verification of your Master Password to access or auto-fill the Hidden fields of that item (e.g. Password, Credit Card Number):

+{% callout warning %}
+Master password re-prompt **is not** an encryption mechanism.
+This feature is an interface-only guardrail that a sophisticated user may find ways to work around.
+We recommend **never** leaving your Vault unlocked when unattended or on a shared workstation.
+{% endcallout %}

 {% image /manage-items/reprompt.gif Master Password Reprompt %}

 ## Share Vault Items